onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 To create your own StreamSets Engine image with stage libraries included, start by cloning  this project to a linux machine and changing to the [custom-streamsets-docker-image](custom-streamsets-docker-image) dir.

+- Edit the [Dockerfile](custom-streamsets-docker-image/Dockerfile) and set the version of the StreamSets engin you wish to extend.
+For example, I will use this setting:

+	<code>FROM streamsets/datacollector:6.3.1</code>